zkrishna2/DevOps-Course-Workshop-Module-08-Learners/during_workshop_8.md

 > - Note that you won't need to run `sudo` when building the image (as the default user is root).

 ### Publish manually to Docker Hub
-1. Create a personal free account on [Docker Hub](https://hub.docker.com/).
+1. Create a personal free account on [Docker Hub](https://hub.docker.com/) (if you haven't already).
 2. Create a public repository in Docker Hub: https://hub.docker.com/repository/create.
-Don't connect it to GitHub and name it dotnettemplate.
+Don't connect it to GitHub, and name it dotnettemplate.
-3. Build your docker image locally and push it to Docker Hub.
+3. Build your Docker image locally and push it to Docker Hub.
 See https://docs.docker.com/docker-hub/repos/ for instructions.

 ### Publish to Docker Hub with GitHub Actions
 You should already have a GitHub Actions workflow file which will build and test the app.
 Now add a new step to it which will publish the app to Docker Hub.
 You should be able to find an existing action to do this for you.